 - Certain anticholinergic drugs;

-- Certain non-prescription remedies for coughs, cold and allergies; and
+- Certain non-prescription remedies for coughs, colds, and allergies; and

 These potentially harmful medications are included in a widely used tool for health care professionals called the "Beers List," named for the physician who created it.
-Ask your health care provider about the Beers List and whether any of the medications you take are on it.
+Ask your primary doctor, pharmacist, or other health care provider about the Beers List and whether any of the medications you take are on it.

-- One medication affects how another one works;
+- One medication affects how other medications work;

 - A medical condition you have makes a certain medication potentially harmful;